PrairieLearn/PrairieLearn/doc/writingQuestions.md

 # Writing questions in PrairieLearn

+**NOTE:** Any time you edit or add a question, you need to stop and restart the PrairieLearn server for it to reload the changes.

 Questions are all stored inside the main `questions` directory for a course.
 Each question is a single directory that contains all the files for that question.
 The name of the question directory is the question ID label (the `qid`) for that question.
 For example, here are two different questions:

     questions